-Pearl Brilmyer is Assistant Professor at the University of Pennsylvania and a former ICI Fellow.
+Pearl Brilmyer is assistant professor at the University of Pennsylvania and a former ICI Fellow.
 She received her Ph.D. in Comparative Literature from the University of Texas at Austin and has previously taught the University of Oregon, New York University, Pratt Institute, and the Brooklyn Institute for Social Research.